waikato-datamining/docker-for-data-scientists/docs/tips_and_tricks.md

 accidentally close (e.g., internet connection lost, laptop closed), then the docker command would terminate as well.

-On the remote host, **start** the `screen` command before your docker command (you can run multiple `screen` instances as well) and skip the screen with the licenses etc using `Enter` or `Space`.
+On the remote host, **start** the `screen` command before you launch your docker command (you can run multiple `screen` instances as well) and skip the screen with the licenses etc using `Enter` or `Space`.
 Now you can start up the actual command.
-If you want to run multiple screen sessions on the same host, then you should name them using the `-S sessionname` option.
+If you want to run multiple screen sessions on the same host, then you should name them using the `-S sessionname` option to easily distinguish them.

-For **detaching**, use the `CTRL+A+D` key combination.
+For **detaching** a session, use the `CTRL+A+D` key combination.
 This will leave your process running in the background and you can close the remote connection.

 In order to **reconnect**, simply ssh into the remote host and run `screen -r`.
 If there is only one screen session running, then it will automatically reconnect.
 Otherwise, it